under-view/kmsroots/README.md

 # libunderview-renderer

-Library used to help build vulkan renderers that display render pass rendered framebuffers directly with DRM/KMS.
+Library used to help build vulkan renderers that display render pass rendered framebuffers directly to KMS.
 Can also be used to build xcb and wayland clients.
 Can also assists any [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots) based compositors build their wlroots compatible out-of-tree vulkan renderers and DRM backends.